Contextual advantages across two-state discrimination strategies

 \subsection{MESD: Success Probability}

 The first contextual advantage to be shown in a state discrimination task was the guessing probability of a minimum error measurement \cite{Schmid2018ContextualSD}.
-The specific scenario investigated was a binary, equiprobable state discrimination task, represented in quantum theory by two pure states $ | \psi_1 \rangle $ and $|\psi_2 \rangle $.
-The quantum upper bound of this problem is given by the well-known Helstrom bound
+The specific scenario investigated was an equiprobable two-state discrimination task, represented in quantum theory by two pure states $ | \psi_1 \rangle $ and $|\psi_2 \rangle $.
+The quantum upper bound of this problem is given by the well-known Helstrom bound \cite{Helstrom1976Quantum}

 This is compared with the maximum probability of distinguishing two preparations $\mu_1(\lambda)$ and $\mu_2(\lambda)$ with a confusability $c_{1,2}$ in a noncontextual theory.

 In order to impose the constraint of noncontextuality, preparation equivalence is required.
 There, however, do not exist any equivalences if we invoke only two pure states.
 In order to get around this, the existence of a `mirror ensemble' $ \{ |\overline{\psi}_1 \rangle, | \overline{\psi}_2 \rangle \}$ consisting of the pair of states orthogonal to the initial ensemble $ \langle \psi_i | \overline{\psi}_i \rangle = 0 $ is assumed.
 With this addition we now have an equivalence between alternative preparations of the maximally mixed state: